Your Child's Rights

 Before Service can be provided, it may be necessary to complete further assessments and evaluations.
 These may include:

 - An unstructured diagnostic play session

 - A speech-language assessment

 - An evaluation of current behavior

 - An evaluation of adaptive or real life skills

 Having to wait for the completion of these additional evaluations, which may be required by the school district or Early Intervention, may be frustration for parents.
 Often, the evaluations provide much more in-depth information about a child's symptoms, strengths and needs and will be helpful for accessing and planning therapy services in the long run.

 There are things parents can do in the meantime.
 Talk to other parents about what services have been helpful for their children.
-Investigate the therapies outlined in the Treatments.
-Start reading about autism--find books, magazines and other publications in our Resource Library.
+Investigate the autism therapies outlined in the Treatments.

 Rights to Assistive Technology